DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 #### Applications not hosted in IIS

-To enable automatic instrumentation on For Windows applications not in IIS, you must set two environment variables before starting your application:
+To enable automatic instrumentation for Windows applications not hosted in IIS, you must set two environment variables before starting your application:

 Name                       | Value
 ---------------------------|------